DrGrid/Crypto-Ticker/README.md

 The ticker is a simple Linux desktop widget with built in alarm that triggers at a set threshold and also functions as a Ticker Api reader for potentially any Bitcoin or Cryptocurrency Exchanges.
 The curl wrapper class is intended to be reused for other purposes.
 The ticker still requires a relatively stable internet line, since it queries the exchange APIs every second and performs best when constantly connected.
-This is currently work in progress and not thread safe.
-In future signals will be emitted according to data state.

 ___

 The ticker currently supports: